feixuxi/Ventilator/design/pneumatic-system/README.md

 An additional advantageous feature is that the valve is closed through a stepper motor which does not maintain its state when power is lost.
-The elastic modulus of the tubing, coupled with the fact that the rotor can not reach a “locked” position is sufficient to force the valve open if the power fails—the valve is normally open, and allows the exhale valve to also function as an anti-asphyxia pathway.
+The elastic modulus of the tubing, coupled with the fact that the rotor can not reach a "locked" position is sufficient to force the valve open if the power fails—the valve is normally open, and allows the exhale valve to also function as an anti-asphyxia pathway.